ibm-cloud-architecture/governed-ml-ops/README.md

 4.h.
 In this sub-step, the model owner needs to take the appropriate action in order to make the model ready for validation.
   <br>

    <i> Role </i> This step needs to be executed by `ModelOwner`

    - 4.h.1.
-Log into Openpages as ModelOwner, navigate to the tasks section and click on the model number obtained from Model Governance Initiation module.
+Log into Openpages as ModelOwner, navigate to the tasks section and click on the model name obtained from Model Governance Initiation module.

    - 4.h.2.
 Model Owner verifies the Model development details (Model Experiment File, Model Quality, Training Data Statistics File and Drift Detection Model file) by investigating the corresponding assets in the catalog.